Clinically Researched Ingredients

 Active Ingredients: Pyridoxine HCl, Magnesium Citrate, Citric Acid, Phytin (Inositol) and Musa Paradisiaca

 Kidney C.O.P.® is a supplement to reduce oxalates.
 Each active ingredient in Kidney C.O.P.® (or a combination of the ingredients) have been clinically tested and shown, to varying degrees of potential, to inhibit the rate of calcium oxalate crystal growth.
-Kidney C.O.P.®, is a formula for calcium oxalate, and it has shown to help with calcium oxalate dihydrate and monohydrate crystals.
+Kidney C.O.P.®, is a formula developed specifically for calcium oxalate, and it has shown to help reduce calcium oxalate crystal formation and growth.

 - A prospective, randomized, controlled study to evaluate the efficacy & tolerability of Ayurvedic formulation “varuna and banana stem” in the management of urinary stones.